Halifax Humanities 101

 See a sample of our reading lists here.

 What topics does Halifax Humanities 101 cover?
-The class is a “Great Books” program modelled on the curriculum of the Foundation Year Programme at the University of King’s College.
+The class is a “Great Books” program modelled on the curriculum of the Foundation Year Program at the University of King’s College.
 Students will read works of Western literature, philosophy, political theory, and theology, and look at works of art.
 The course moves chronologically, beginning in Ancient Mesopotamia and ending in the present day.
 Along the way, we think about big themes like beauty, justice, community, and power.

 Who teaches the class?
 Professors from local universities volunteer their time to teach this course.
 The professors change regularly – often you will see a professor for only one or two classes before moving onto the next.
 This means that you get to see a number of teaching styles, and meet professors who teach many different subjects across the Humanities.
 The Executive Director also attends every class to help offer a sense of continuity throughout.